 I myself gave up a traditional corporate sales role in the states and traded it it in for a more flexible, and albeit happier, digital nomad lifestyle in Medellin.
-You can read my full story here.

 Remote Work is Rising in Popularity

 Remote work is continuing to increase in popularity year over year.
-Recent polls showed remote workers are almost twice as likely to work beyond 40 hours a week and are 20% more productive when they are given creative projects remotely.
+Recent polls showed remote workers are almost twice as likely to work beyond 40 hours a week and are reportedly 20 percent more productive when they are given creative projects remotely.
 Large companies like Amazon, IBM, Xerox, and Allergan are even jumping on board.
 Amazon planned to hire 5,000 remote workers in 2017, with numbers looking even more favorable in 2018.

 Location independence is one of the key benefits of being a digital nomad.
 Digital nomads can live anywhere in the world, as long as there is reliable internet connection.
 The world is their oyster.
 And certain cities lend themselves to be more conducive to the digital nomad lifestyle.
 And you guessed it, Medellin is one of them!